-Bruegel's 2019 Annual Meeting will be held on 4-5 September and feature the launch of Bruegel's Memos to the new Commission.
+Bruegel's 2019 Annual Meetings will be held on 4-5 September and feature the launch of Bruegel's Memos to the New European Commission.

 On 4-5 September Bruegel will organise its Annual Meetings.
 As in previous years, the Meetings will offer relevant topical discussions through which we strive to contribute to the quality of economic policy making in Europe and beyond.

 This time the event comes at a crucial moment in the European political agenda: a few months after the elections of the European Parliament and on the eve of the formation of the new Commission.
 The future trajectories of Europe’s political projects will be at stake and something important to consider on the global stage.

 This year’s meetings will feature the release of Bruegel’s Memos to the New European Commission in which our scholars offer their recommendations to the new European leadership.

 Registrations and welcome coffee

 B. Any chance for an international carbon price?

 Ottmar Edenhofer, Deputy Director, Potsdam Institute for Climate Impact Research and Co-Chair of Working Group III, IPCC